Free cover letter template

 By clicking Submit, you accept our Terms & Conditions and consent to receive emails and career related topics.
 See our Privacy policy for details.
 Continue without submitting

-Explain what job you’re applying for and where you found the vacancy.
+Your opening should be short and direct.
+Explain which job you’re applying for and where you found the vacancy.
+This immediately tells the hiring manager what role you’re interested in.

 Example:

-I wish to apply for the role of IT Manager, currently being advertised on reed.co.uk.
-Please find enclosed my CV for your consideration.
+I wish to apply for the Marketing Assistant role currently being advertised on Reed.co.uk.
+Please find my CV attached for your consideration.

 How to overcome common cover letter problems

-Second paragraph – Why are you suitable for the job?
+Second paragraph – Why you’re right for the job

 Example: